Introduction

 Positive of risk management include proactive problem-solving, reduced project disruptions, and improved decision-making based on potential risks.

-Take this free risk management test to assess your abilities.
+Take this free project management test to assess your abilities.

 The negativity lies in the possibility of overemphasizing risk management, which may lead to excessive caution or stifling innovation.